Roger G. Barry glaciology collection

 Scope and Contents

-The collection includes many of the analog materials archived by the World Data Center and NSIDC on glaciology from a period of 1860 to 2012.
-It includes the Glacier Photograph Collection (found in Series 2 and 3) which consists of prints, negatives, slides, and glass plate negatives documenting the historical record of glaciers from around the world, the bulk of which are from North America.
+The collection includes many of the analog materials archived by the World Data Center and the National Snow and Ice Data Center (NSIDC) on glaciology and ice covering a period between 1860 to 2012.
+It includes the Glacier Photograph Collection (found in the Glacier Collections series) which consists of prints, negatives, slides, and glass plate negatives documenting the historical record of glaciers from around the world, the bulk of which are from North America.
 There are also reports from government funded projects such as Birdseye Aerial Project and the U.S. Navy Aerial project.
 There are ice charts documenting ice flows including the Dehn Ice charts from mid-century Alaska, Great Lakes Environmental Research Laboratory (GLERL) and the National Ice Center (NIC) ice charts from the arctic, antarctic, Germany, Sweden, Canada and Japan.
 There also expedition reports, data print outs, films, and aerial imagery from a variety of research projects including but not limited to AIDJEX, CEAREX-MISEX, and CLPX (see each series for a more in depth description of these programs).
 Material was generated by organizations like NOAA’s Great Lakes Environmental Research Laboratory (GLERL), the USGS, the U.S. Coast Guard in addition to individual researchers.
-Each series in the collection constitutes a collection originally held by the NSIDC analog archive.
+Most sub-series in the collection constitute a collection originally held by the NSIDC analog archive.

-Most of the glacier photography in the sub-series titled "Glacier Photographs by Photographer" and "Geographical Glacier Photographs" have been digitized and are available on the University of Colorado Digital Library (CUDL).
+Most of the glacier photography in the sub-series titled "Glacier Photographs by Photographer" and "Geographical Glacier Photographs" has been digitized and are available on the University of Colorado Digital Library (CUDL).

 Reports and expedition notebooks from the 1890-1975 from the sub-series titled "Lawrence Martin expedition notebooks," "Louis L. Ray expedition notebooks,"Harry Fielding Reid collection," and "National Park Service Glacier Survey Reports" have been digitized and are available on the Universtiy of Colorado Digital Library (CUDL).